dongmin0877/TIL/c/input-and-output.md

 }
 ```

-The `while` gets a character, assigns it to c, and then tests whether the character was the end-of-file signal.
+The `while` gets a character, assigns it to c, and then tests whether the character was the EOF signal.